zachary2wave/zachary2wave.github.io/_sections/welcome-to-jekyll.md

 I am a PHD student in Southeast University, majoring in Intelligent Communications.

-Here, you can find something awesome, maybe skills, projects, slides or paper, which come from  what I have done in last 8 years after stepped electronic information engineering about wireless communication, signal processing, intelligence algorithm.

-The majority of them was programmed with MATLAB\Python
+Here, you can find something awesome, maybe skills, projects, slides or papers, about wireless communication, signal processing, intelligence algorithm, which was accumulate in  in last 8 years, the time from undergraduate to PHD.
+Most of projects was programmed by MATLAB\Python.

-I am now working on the combination of AI(reinforcement learning) and 5G or B5G, especially in UAV-aid communication and resource allocation in UDN
+I am now working on the combination of AI(reinforcement learning) and 5G or B5G, especially in UAV-aid communication and resource allocation in heterogeneous network(HetNet).

-I have a faith that the future communication will revolutionize the human society and people's lifestyles.
+I have a faith that the future communication will revolutionize the human society and people's lifestyle.

 Good luck.